str0ngh34rt/config/filesystem-layout-for-agents.md

-# How to Set Up a Shared Multi-Agent Filesystem Layout on Ubuntu
+# How to Set Up a Shared Multi-Agent Workspace Layout on Ubuntu

 This guide details how to establish a clean, collaborative directory structure and permission model for hosting git repositories and worktrees shared between a primary human account and unprivileged AI agent runner accounts.